GraphQL

 Once connected:

-• A message counter shows the number of data events received.
+• A counter in the header shows the total number of messages received.

 • Click Clear to empty the message list without disconnecting.